 However, unlike a real hand grenade, each explosion creates new hand grenades which also explode.
 So, in battlefield parlance, the coronavirus is more like a cluster bomb of time delayed mini-bombs.
 Pretty sophisticated stuff, you have to admit.

 Now what kind of damage can something like this cause?
-Consider the number of civilian deaths in Britain, and its colonies, from WWII, over six years, was 67,100 while the number of deaths from the coronavirus, over three months, is 30,615; nearly half that number.
-Or to put that another way; by the end of the year the Chinese virus will have killed more Britons than all the bombs dropped on Britain by the Germans.
+Consider the number of civilian deaths in Britain, and its colonies, from WWII, over six years, was 67,100 while the number of deaths from the coronavirus, over one year, is 100,000 nearly twice that number.
+Or to put that another way; by the end of the year the Chinese virus killed more Britons than all the bombs dropped on Britain by the Germans.

 Think of all the efforts the Germans made to inflict damage on the British economy.
 Now think of the damage the Chinese have inflicted with practically no effort at all.
 Whether the Wuhan virus was a bio-weapon, or an industrial accident, isn’t the point; just look at what it’s doing!
 Compared to atomic weapons, biological weapons are dirt cheap.